zincware/ZnTrack/docs/source/index.rst

 - **Reproducible Workflows**: Convert Python scripts into reproducible workflows with minimal effort.
 - **Parameter, Output, and Metric Tracking**: Easily track parameters, outputs, and metrics in your Python code.
 - **Shareable and Collaborative**: Collaborate with your team by working together through GIT.
 Share your workflows and use parts in other projects or package them as Python packages.
-- **DVC Integration**: ZnTrack is built on top of :term:`DVC` for version control and experiment managment and seamlessly integrates into the :term:`DVC` ecosystem.
+- **DVC Integration**: ZnTrack is built on top of :term:`DVC` for version control and experiment management and seamlessly integrates into the :term:`DVC` ecosystem.

 Installation
 ------------